Jiangtaodeng/Arduino-music/README.md

 # Arduino-music
-using Wi-fi to control the buzzer by Arduino.
+using webserve to control the buzzer by Arduino. we need: a D1 WIFI UN0 R3 by ESP8266 an passive buzzer some DuPont lines